This material was developed prior to coronavirus (COVID-19).

 Follow current coronavirus (COVID-19) directions for physical distancing and wearing a face covering when you leave home.

 Hay fever is the common name for a condition called allergic rhinitis, which means an allergy that affects the nose.

-Most people associate hay fever with spring, when airborne pollens from grasses are at their peak.
+Most people associate hay fever with spring, when airborne grass pollens are at their peak.
+This is known as seasonal allergic rhinitis or spring hay fever.
 However, hay fever can occur at any time of the year.
-This is known as perennial allergic rhinitis, which is usually caused by a reaction to allergens around the home, such as dust mites, moulds, animal hair or fur, or occupational allergens.
+When symptoms occur all year round, this is known as perennial allergic rhinitis.
+Perennial allergic rhinitis is usually caused by a reaction to allergens around the home, such as dust mites, moulds, animal hair or fur, or occupational allergens.

 Symptoms of hay fever

 In some cases, the symptoms of hay fever can be so severe that a person can’t sleep or concentrate, and may feel tired or unwell.

 Your nose acts as a filter.
 The tiny hairs and mucus that line the nasal passages trap dust, pollens and other microscopic particles.
 A person with hay fever is allergic to some of the particles that get trapped in the nose, such as pollen.